 The final act – the knockout – takes place after the auction, either in the car park (usually in a Volvo estate; its windows all steamed up), or a quiet corner of a pub, where the items, bought cheaply at the saleroom, are re-auctioned amongst the ring members.
 The opening bids are the saleroom prices and when all the bidding has wound up, the profits (the difference between the saleroom prices and the ring members’ final bids) are shared equally between the ring members.

-Despite The Boys’ interference, I bought my clock (I had a waiting customer and a budget).
+Despite The Boys’ interference, I bought my clock (I had a waiting customer and a healthy budget).
 After concluding my purchase in the saleroom office, I walked to my car, past the inimical gazes of the five ring members.
 I made a mental note of their vehicles.

 A few miles before the saleroom, I came upon the local pub and there in the corner of the car park were five familiar-looking cars and vans.
 The Boys were presumably within, enjoying a pre-auction cup of coffee and plotting their day’s strategy.